 The lymphatic system is found throughout different sections in our body and are made up of soft nodule tissues.
 Their job is to help clear bacteria, viruses and other substances that are harmful to the body.
-Under our arms we have we the axillary lymph nodes and sweat glands that both work together to help detox our bodies.
+The underarms (axilla) have the axillary lymph nodes and sweat glands that both work together to help detox our bodies.
 There are several things we could use to support our underarms to detox.

-The other way we can support our underarms to detox is by doing an underarm mask.
-Similar to any face mask this will help pull out impurities, remove dead skin, and help us stay fresh longer.
+Another way we can support our underarms from harmful substances is with a mask.
+Similar to any face mask, an underarm mask will help pull out impurities, remove dead skin, and help us stay fresh longer.

 1 Tablespoon Bentonite clay

-Mix all ingredients well and apply to face and under arms and leave for 20 minutes.
+Mix all ingredients well and apply to face and underarms and leave for 15-20 minutes.
 Rinse with lukewarm water and massage underarms with oil to add moisture back to your skin.

 - American Cancer Society.
 Antiperspirants and Breast Cancer Risk.